Connecticut State Forests - Seedling Letterbox Series Clues for Quaddick State Forest

 the 22nd State Forest

-The letterbox at Quaddick State Forest has been removed for maintenance and will be relocated in the fall of 2020.
+The letterbox at Quaddick State Forest has been removed for maintenance and will be relocated.
+Clues will be restored when the letterbox is available.
 Please enjoy other hiking trails in Quaddick State Park.

 Quaddick State Forest: contains approximately 550 acres and is located entirely in the town of Thompson in the extreme northeastern corner of Connecticut.
 It is bordered on the east by Rhode Island.
 The forest is located both on the east and west sides of the Quaddick Reservoir, an industrial reservoir covering approximately 466 acres.
 The original parcel was acquired by the Resettlement Administration of the United States government and leased to the State back in the 1930’s.